 Representation from Your Little Rock Criminal Domestic Violence Lawyer

 Criminal domestic violence (CDV) is illegal in Arkansas and it includes acts of violence or threats that take place between members of a shared household.
 These acts can range from rape and murder to more minor offenses such as slapping and pushing.
-If you are charged with CDV, contact an experienced criminal domestic violence lawyer at Denton & Zachary to discuss your case.
+If you are charged with CDV, contact an experienced criminal domestic violence lawyer at Arkansas Lawyer to discuss your case.

 When the police arrive because of CDV, they will traditionally investigate the situation in order to determine which acts of domestic violence have been committed.
 Arkansas uses CDV as a catch-all for crimes that are committed by a family or household members such as a spouse, ex-partner, or even a child and their parent.
 CDV does not include anyone who you are just friends with and see on an occasional basis.
 It is only considered domestic violence if the act happens to a family member or ex-romantic partner.